pierre-amadio/LXX/README.md

 #This java code used by Cyrille's scripts.
 #https://crosswire.org/svn/sword-tools/trunk/modules/lxxm/src/lxxm/LXXMConv.java
 #It require the following class: http://www.mneuhold.at/antike/grkconv_en.html
-#I failed to recompile all this from scratch so i re implemeted it in python.
+#I failed to recompile all this from scratch so i re implemeted it in python (mlxx2imp.py)

 1) Prepare your environnement.